gitrepository/meanapp/README.md

   if the '/' is used no other server request would be catered as they are all extensions of '/*' if the '/hello' is used no other server request ('/hello/wsx') would be catered as they are all extensions of '/hello/*'

+RTB08
+#17 Controller Index: require('/config/routes')
+#18 Load Routes/Controllers in the server so as to access the REST services